koto-moya/harmonic/README.md

 - make utilities for the app to hit against the endpoints defined in routers

-- make login screen and connect the success signal to the hoempage.
+- make login screen and connect the success signal to the homepage.

+# building application using pyinstaller

+`pyinstaller --onefile --windowed --hidden-import=requests --icon=homepage/icons/favicon.ico main.py`

+Then edit the spec file to include `Tree('path/to/project')` in the EXE args after pyz

+I think that so long as the project doesn't change structure I can make changes to the project itself and then just rebuild from spec file

+Need to make sure to delete the build and dist folders before doing so.

+THen to create a dmg file use

+`pushd dist`
+`hdiutil create ./harmonic.dmg -srcfolder harmonic.app -ov`
+`popd`